Skip to main content

 Anyone with an interest in community development learning

-You must have a relevant community development qualification at the equivalant level you will be reading or reporting for i.e if you wish to read for a undergraduate degree you miust hold at least the equivalant of an undergraduate degree.
+You must have a relevant community development qualification at the equivalent level you will be reading or reporting for i.e. if you wish to read for a undergraduate degree you must hold at least the equivalent of an undergraduate degree.

 Regogntion is validation of learning through reflection